bernardohenz/synt_noise_GANs/noiseGAN_newer_pytorch/README.md

 This code is based on the [original CycleGAN implementation](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/).

 **Disclaimer:** *The trained models provided for this implementation are not the same used for the manuscript reports.
+This was done because the models trained in PyTorch 0.3.1 could not be loaded in newer version (PyTorch version > 0.4).
 Please check the [implementation using PyTorch 0.3.1](../noiseGAN) if you wish to replicate our results.*

 ## Prerequisites
 - Python 3